 How Saint Mary's College uses the Wholeness Framework to help students more effectively manage stress and reduce anxiety

 Saint Mary's is a Catholic women's liberal arts college in Notre Dame, Indiana.
 Similar to other college students around the globe, young adults at Saint Mary's have experienced a significant increase in stress and anxiety over the past ten years.
-Recognizing the need to improve student wellbeing on campus, the college partnered with Ever Present Life to create a new peer-to-peer life coaching program and to develop additional intiatives that would empower students to overcome adversity.
+Recognizing the need to improve student wellbeing on campus, the college partnered with Ever Present Life to create a new peer-to-peer life coaching program and to develop additional initiatives that would empower students to overcome adversity.

-- Pre and post-assessment data shows that first-year students experienced significant improvements in self-awareness and self-worth during their 8-week college orientation course.
+- Pre and post-assessment data shows that first-year students experienced statistically significant improvements in self-awareness and self-worth during their 8-week college orientation course.

-According to one senior who served as both a Peer Mentor and a Peer Coach, "Our generation needs help seeing the challenges of life as opportunities and not as threats to our success.
+According to one student leader who served as both a Peer Mentor and a Peer Coach, "Our generation needs help seeing the challenges of life as opportunities and not as threats to our success.
 This framework helps make that shift."
 Her sentiments are more true than ever in light of the challenges we now face on a local, national, and global scale.
 Ever Present Life is honored to empower Saint Mary's students to care for themselves, cultivate emotional resilience, and connect with the world around them as they discover their place in the world.

 If you'd like to discuss what's possible for your organization, please fill out the contact form below...